Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

 };
 ```

 Both the stack struct and the elements array in the stack, are allocated on the heap.
-As was already hinted at in the challenge description, [`libgc`](https://github.com/ivmai/bdwgc) is used as memory allocator.
+As was already hinted at in the challenge description, [libgc](https://github.com/ivmai/bdwgc) is used as memory allocator.

 The challenge uses glibc 2.39 and is provided with the challenge.

 ## libgc - The Boehm-Demers-Weiser conservative C/C++ Garbage Collector

-[`libgc`](https://github.com/ivmai/bdwgc) implements automatic Garbage Collection for C and C++ programs.
+[libgc](https://github.com/ivmai/bdwgc) implements automatic Garbage Collection for C and C++ programs.
 This means there is no longer the need for an explicit call to `free`.
 The implementation scans the programs memory periodically to find all reachable chunks, i.e. there exists a pointer to it.
 Those are called `roots`.
 The GC searches in the binaries data segments (`.data`, `.bss`), the program stack, registers and some other regions.
 From there, found chunks are marked as accessible and scanned recursively for further pointers.
 In the end, all unmarked chunks are deallocated.
 This is also known as mark-and-sweep algorithm and used by many garbage collectors.

 Allocation in `libgc` happens page-wise.
 Allocations smaller than a certain threshold (`512` bytes, on Linux x64) are allocated from a page which has been split into multiple chunks for the same size and therefore only serves this size, until all chunks are being deallocated and the page can be freed.
 For allocations larger than the threshold, the size is rounded up to a multiple of the page size.
 Allocation sizes always are incremented by 1 to enforce that the pointer to the chunk, for example an allocated array, is always pointing into the chunks memory and thus is recognized by the collector as in-use and not accidentally deallocated.
 For example, `malloc(0x40) + 0x40` points to the region after the allocation, which often occurs when an array pointer is incremented and the array is fully filled. (\*hint\* \*hint\*)

-There is also an optimization for allocations in multithreaded from a thread-local cache, similar to `ptmalloc`'s tcaches, which is not relevant to the solution of challenge, but may affect the allocation pattern, depending the chosen chunk sizes.
+There is also an optimization for allocations in multithreaded from a thread-local cache, similar to `ptmalloc`'s tcaches, which is not relevant to the solution of challenge, but may affect the allocation pattern, depending on the chosen chunk sizes.

 ## Exploit - Overview